json420/degu/doc/tutorial.rst

 Although not particularly useful, it's still a working example in only 2 lines of code.

-It's fun and easy to create a throw-away HTTP server on which to run our ``example_app``.
+It's fun and easy to create a throw-away :class:`degu.misc.TempServer` on which to run our ``example_app``.
 We'll create a server that only accepts connections from the IPv4 looback device:

 >>> from degu.misc import TempServer
 >>> server = TempServer(('127.0.0.1', 0), example_app)